🧪 Data Preparation & Updated Input Reference¶

 Each event is described by the following feature tensors.
 Shapes are shown with a leading N to indicate the number of

 stored events in a given .npz file.
 Masks share the same leading dimension as the value they gate.
+During conversion,

 | Key | Shape | Description |